GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ![Login with linked account](./img/plugins/account-linking-login.png)

-Click any supported provider for which you've previously linked to kick-off authentication.
-After you've authenticated, you will be sent to the app which you were attempting to access.
+Click any supported provider for which you've previously linked an account to sign in.
+After authentication, you will be sent to the protected page you were attempting to access, e.g. the Casa dashboard.

 ## Consent Management